tf1423079696/EE346-lab6/README.md

 # EE346-lab6
 Codes of EE346 Mobile Robot Navigation and Control Lab6.

+Use "git clone https://github.com/tf1423079696/EE346-lab6.git" to download the codes and all supporting files.

 The "camerav2_320x240.yaml" is the camera information and parameters obtained by calibration.

 The "lane_following_please.py" is the codes for line following.